Robert L. Roschel, M.D.

 Patricia Groleau, MD

 Dr. Groleau is a Schreyer Honors College graduate of the Pennsylvania State University and a member of the Phi Beta Kappa National Honor Society.
 She received her medical degree from the University of Maryland School of Medicine, graduating magna cum laude in 2012.
 In medical school she was elected into the Alpha Omega Alpha Medical Honor Society and received the Eugene Sydney Bereston Award for Excellence in Dermatology.
 Dr. Groleau completed her medical internship at Mercy Medical Center and a three year dermatology residency at the University of Maryland Medical Center in Baltimore, MD, where she served as chief resident in her final year.
-She is a graduate member of the American Academy of Dermatology.
-Dr. Groleau is joining Dermatology Physicians, Inc. in August of 2016.
+She is a fellow in the American Academy of Dermatology.

-Her main clinical interests include the evaluation and management of melanoma and non-melanoma skin cancers, acne, psoriasis, eczema, and photo-aging.
+Her main clinical interests include the evaluation and management of melanoma/non-melanoma skin cancers and cosmetic dermatology.

 John B. Legere, D.O.